TejasKDA/Test-Case-Study/README.md

 # Lending Club Case Study
-> Understand and identify the driving factors behind loan defaults so that the company can make use for riskassesment.
+> Understand and identify the driving factors behind loan defaults so that the lending club company can make use for riskassesment.

 ## Table of Contents